jmoonoz/career-web/README.md

  this will install all the node_modules needed

- after so run the following promp
+then execture the following prompt

 ### `npm start`